Connect with us

 According to The Future Laboratory’s survey of over 14,000 travelers’ plans, commissioned by Marriott Bonvoy, the hotel giant’s loyalty program, more than a quarter of those polled claimed they are planning “dupes” this year.
 Sound interesting?
 Helen Coffey, travel editor of The Independent, has compiled a comprehensive guide to swapping the most popular places for off-the-beaten-path destinations in the coming year.

-Check Also: Underrated Travel Destinations Around The World 2023
+Check Also: The Top Best Honeymoon Destinations In The World

 Sleep and repeat